• CLIENT PORTAL

 In the last few years, innovation happened often and at a fast pace.
 In 2019, we anticipate an equally impactful year in the world of tech.

-As a custom software and IT company, amshot is always looking to stay up-to-date on the latest and greatest technology.
+As an IT company, amshot is always looking to stay up-to-date on the latest and greatest technology.
 So, we have picked out a few tech trends that we predict will take center stage in the year to come.

 ARTIFICIAL INTELLIGENCE (AI) & MACHINE LEARNING